-1 General Studies elective
+1 General Education elective

-Students majoring in biochemistry should take 2.102B Organic Chemistry instead of 41.111 Biochemical Control.
-For students majoring in biochemistry and physiology.
-2.102B will be accepted in lieu of 41.111 as a prerequisite for 73.012 Physiology 2.
-Students not majoring in anatomy commonly take an additional anatomy unit - this may be ether 70.011B Mammalian Embryology or 70.012B Visceral Anatomy. †80.014 Human Behaviour may be taken in Year 2 or 3.
+\ Students majoring in biochemistry should take 2.102B Organic Chemistry instead of 41.111 Biochemical Control.
+For students majoring in biochemistry and physiology, 2.1028 will be accepted in lieu of 41.111 as a prerequisite for 73.012 Physiology 2.
+Students not majoring in anatomy commonly take an additional anatomy unit in - this may be either 70.011B Mammmalian Embryology or 70.012B †Visceral Anatomy.
+80.014 Human Behaviour may be taken in Year 2 or 3.